rimelek/tutorial-docker-build/README.md

 RUN echo "version=1.0" > /app/config.ini
 ```

-The above Dockerfile contains only two `RUN` directives after the required `FROM`.
+The above Dockerfile contains only two `RUN` instruction after the required `FROM`.
 It can remind you to the `docker run` command and this is exactly what happens here.
-Each `RUN` directive means Docker will start a new temporary container and execute
+Each `RUN` instruction means Docker will start a new temporary container and execute
 the command inside it.
 When it finished executing the command it saves the container
 as an image.
-The next directive will use the previously built image as its base image
+The next instriction will use the previously built image as its base image
 and builds a new image.

-The reason you usually don't see it is the fact Docker deletes the containers
+The reason you usually don't see it is the fact that Docker deletes the containers
 unless you tell it not to do that.
 Passing `--rm=false` to `docker build`
 tells Docker it should keep the build containers.
 But... what if you have already built
 the image earlier or at least some of the layers?
 In that case those layers will not